evamomanyi/python_summative_lab1/README.md

 ```
 ====== NEWS ARTICLE ANALYSIS ======

-Enter a word to search for: climate
+Enter a word to search for: Pie

-The word 'climate' appears 15 time(s).
+The word 'Pie' appears 21 time(s).
 The most common word is: the
-Average word length: 4.76
+Average word length: 5.22
-Number of paragraphs: 18
+Number of paragraphs: 19
-Number of sentences: 84
+Number of sentences: 48
 ```

 ---